Swan

 Swan, Mar Aguiló's most recent work -and the first choreography in her catalog in which she does not also participate as a dancer-, intermingles a sincere and courageous autobiographical dimension with much broader reflections on the tradition of classical dance and its survival in our times.

 As for the choreographed self-examination that is Swan, much of its analytical power comes precisely from the author's decision (or rather need?) to establish, for the first time in her career, a distance between her body and the stage.
-We underline here the notion of the body -so important in the discourse of a work that presents it to us already and always exhausted-, since what Aguiló displaces from the space of representation is, mainly, its physicality, not its presence.
+We underline here the notion of the body -so important in the discourse of a work that presents it to us already and always exhausted-, since what Aguiló displaces from the space of representation is, mainly, her physicality, not her presence.

 The Rimbaldian formula "Je est un autre" takes on an unusual meaning in Swan , since the other fundamental presence in the piece, that of the dancer Clémence Gross, propitiates a game of mirrors that continually puts in dance the notion -always slippery and equivocal- of identity.
 Who is really dancing in Swan?
 Of course, here Gross is not -or not only- a projection of Aguiló, but how much of the Mallorcan artist's biography is embodied in each step, in each gesture, that we see and hear in Swan?